Managing Acute Malnutrition

 - By reducing the number of cases that are required to be treated at in-patient facilities, the likeliness of infection and the financial and social burden to most families also reduces.

-HKI helped government partners in Burkina Faso, Mali and Niger develop national protocols for managing acute malnutrition, thus strengthening the health system’s self-sufficiency in managing treatment efforts in each country.
+HKI helped government partners in Burkina Faso, Mali, Niger and Senegal to develop national protocols for managing acute malnutrition, thus strengthening the health system’s self-sufficiency in managing treatment efforts in each country.
 HKI is currently developing a web-based database to improve HKI’s monitoring and reporting of health center results.

 For the future, Helen Keller International is focusing on ensuring that knowledge and skills of managing acute malnutrition is reinforced and retained in the health system, and conducting research into how to improve the dietary contents of supplementary food for moderately malnourished children.
 In addition, we are identifying more effective channels for treating or preventing malnutrition as early as possible.